-Sarah’s research interests include all aspects of voice and silence and organisational communication.
-As a qualitative researcher, Sarah is keen to use innovative and unique methods designed to provide insight into cognitive and mental models of individual behaviour such as card sort, repertory grid and thinking aloud technique.
+My research interests include all aspects of voice and silence, and in particular, the voicing of concerns about unethical behaviour.
+As a qualitative researcher, I am keen to use innovative and unique methods designed to provide insight into the reasons why employees speak up or remain silent whilst in the workplace.

-Sarah is interested in hearing from anyone interested in studying voice and silence or wider communication issues in the workplace.
+I am interested in hearing from anyone interested in studying any aspect of voice and silence in the workplace.

 Working with Organisations and Public Engagement